mystborn/sso_string/README.md

 * Bug Fixes
     * I am not aware of any major bugs at the moment, but there are likely some.
 These need to be identified and fixed.
 * Improve Speed
     * The current version of the library is more focused on usability and correctness.
-Future versions will start putting more emphasis towards execution speed.
+Future versions will putting more emphasis towards execution speed.
     * Considering the main purpose of the short string optimization is memory performance, continuing to improve on this should be a major priority.